G\"odel's Theorem and Direct Self-Reference

 Remark: We could have simply used $A_{n}(0^{(2k_{n})})$.
 But using $(\exists x_{1})(x_{1}=0^{(2k_{n})}\wedge A_{n}(x_{1}))$ has two advantages, both emphasized by Raymond Smullyan.
 First, concatenation is easier to arithmetize than substitution, which has some value even here.
 Second, this choice guarantees that no formula gets two G\"odel numbers, which is not clear if we use the simpler version.
 It also may not be harmful if some formulae get two or more G\"odel numbers, but in that case we cannot think of formulae as \textit{identified} with their G\"odel numbers.

-Much more natural, in my opinion, for getting `direct' self-reference, is the use of added constants.
-Once again, let $A_{1}(x_{1}), A_{2}(x_{1}), \ldots, A_{i}(x_{1})$ be an enumeration of all those formulae of the language $L$ containing at most the variable $x_{1}$ free.
+Much more natural, in my opinion, for getting `direct' self-reference, is the use of added constants.\footnote{One of the referees has commented, regarding numerals, ``it is highly plausible to view them as proper names; but they have also been seen as analogues of quotational names and structural-descriptive names.
+Numerals---unlike constants---are complex closed terms and at least in this respect similar to a term built from a term with function symbols for the primitive recursive functions for substitution and numerals''.
+The doubts in question do not apply to constants, as the referee says.
+Nevertheless, the use of a self-referential G\"odel numbering, though somewhat artificial, does seem more directly self-referential than the traditional G\"odelian argument.} Once again, let $A_{1}(x_{1}), A_{2}(x_{1}), \ldots, A_{i}(x_{1})$ be an enumeration of all those formulae of the language $L$ containing at most the variable $x_{1}$ free.
 Let $a_{1}, a_{2}, \ldots$ be a denumerable list of constants, none of which are in the original language $L$.
 Give G\"odel numbers to the formulae of the extended language in a conventional way.
-Now add to axioms of the original system $S$, an infinite set of axioms $a_{i}=0^{(n_{i})}$, where $n_{i}$ is the G\"odel number of $A_{i}(a_{i})$.
+Now add to the axioms of the original system $S$, an infinite set of axioms $a_{i}=0^{(n_{i})}$, where $n_{i}$ is the G\"odel number of $A_{i}(a_{i})$.
 The resulting system is $S'$.
 Pretty clearly $S'$ is a conservative extension of $S$.
 It simply extends $S$ by adding an infinite set of constants with specific numerical values---new names for particular numbers.
 Every proof in $S'$ becomes a proof in $S$ if each constant is replaced by the corresponding numeral.

 Now, for the G\"odel (first incompleteness) theorem, consider the predicate (in the original language, without the extra constants) that says that $x_{1}$ is the G\"odel number of a formula unprovable in the extended system $S'$.
 Call this $\wneg\text{Thm}_{S'}(x_{1})$.
 This is a $\Pi_{1}^{0}$ predicate and is a formula $A_{i}(x_{1})$ for some $i$.
 In our construction, there is a constant $a_{i}$ of $S'$ such that $a_{i}=0^{(n_{i})}$ is an axiom of $S'$, where $n_{i}$ is the G\"odel number of $A_{i}(a_{i})$.
 Then it is easily shown, in the usual way, that $A_{i}(a_{i})$ is unprovable in $S'$ if $S'$ is consistent, and that $\wneg A_{i}(a_{i})$ is unprovable in $S'$ if $S'$ is $\omega$-consistent (or even $1$-consistent).
 Given that $S'$ is a conservative extension of $S$, the same things must be true of $A_{i}(0^{(n_{i})})$ in the original system $S$ as well.